t-troebst/perfanno.nvim/README.md

 keymap("n", "<LEADER>plf", ":PerfLoadFlat<CR>", opts)
 keymap("n", "<LEADER>plg", ":PerfLoadCallGraph<CR>", opts)
-keymap("n", "<LEADER>pa", ":PerfAnnotate<CR>", opts)

 keymap("n", "<LEADER>pe", ":PerfPickEvent<CR>", opts)
 keymap("n", "<LEADER>pf", ":PerfCycleFormat<CR>", opts)

+keymap("n", "<LEADER>pa", ":PerfAnnotate<CR>", opts)
+keymap("n", "<LEADER>paf", ":PerfAnnotateFunction<CR>", opts)
+keymap("v", "<LEADER>pa", ":PerfAnnotateSelection<CR>", opts)

 keymap("n", "<LEADER>pt", ":PerfToggleAnnotations<CR>", opts)

 keymap("n", "<LEADER>ph", ":PerfHottest<CR>", opts)
-keymap("n", "<LEADER>pc", ":PerfHottestFunctionCallers<CR>", opts)
+keymap("n", "<LEADER>pc", ":PerfHottestCallersFunction<CR>", opts)
-keymap("v", "<LEADER>pc", ":PerfHottestSelectionCallers<CR>", opts)
+keymap("v", "<LEADER>pc", ":PerfHottestCallersSelection<CR>", opts)
 ```

 ## Workflow

 The typical workflow uses the following commands:

+### Load profiling data
 * `:PerfLoadFlat` loads flat perf data or `:PerfLoadCallGraph` loads full call graph perf data.
-If there is no `perf.data` file in your working directory, you will be asked to locate one.
+* If there is no `perf.data` file in your working directory, you will be asked to locate one.
 If `annotate_after_load` is set this will immediately annotate all buffers.

-* `:PerfToggleAnnotations` toggles annotations in all buffers assuming they have been loaded.
+### Control how annotations are displayed
+* `:PerfPickEvent` chooses a different event from the perf data to display.
+For example, you could use this to switch between cpu cycles, branch mispredictions, and cache misses.
 * `:PerfCycleFormat` allows you to toggle between the stored formats, by default this toggles between percentages and absolute counts.

-* `:PerfPickEvent` chooses a different event from the perf data.
+### Annotate
+* `:PerfAnnotate` annotates all currently open buffers.
+* `:PerfToggleAnnotations` toggles annotations in all buffers.
+* `:PerfAnnotateSelection` annotates code only in a given selection.
+Line highlights are shown relative to the total counts in that selection and if the current format is in percent, then the displayed percentages are also relative.
+* `:PerfAnnotateFunction` does the same as `:PerfAnnotateSelection` but selects the function that contains the cursor via treesitter.

+### Find hot lines
 * `:PerfHottest` opens a telescope finder with the hottest lines according to the current annotations.
-* `:PerfHottestSelectionCallers` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
-If you want to specifically select the current function, use `:PerfHottestFunctionCallers`.
+* `:PerfHottestCallersSelection` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
+* `:PerfHottestCallersFunction` works just like `:PerfHottestCallersSelection` but selects the function that contains the cursor via treesitter.

 ## Future Goals

-This plugin is still under **active development** as I plan to add various other features:
+This plugin is still under **active development** and I plan to add various other features:

-* Allow annotating relative to a selection or to the current function
 * Show annotations inside the telescope previewer
 * Add call graph exploration via a very customized telescope finder
 * Add `vim.ui.select` fallback option if telescope is not installed
+* Allow changing annotation format while preserving relative annotations
 * Add support for other profilers: we only need stack traces with source line information